pan-canon/pan-canon/README.md

 person and is never modeled as a project or artifact.
 </p>

 <h3 id="presentation-rules">Presentation Rules</h3>

 <p>
-The map is the primary overview.
-Detailed technical and historical information is progressively disclosed rather than rendered as one continuous document.
+The map is the primary structural overview.
+It is exposed through a prominent disclosure at the top of the profile; detailed technical and historical information is progressively disclosed rather than rendered as one continuous document.
 </p>

 <pre>
 PRESENTATION MODEL

+PRIMARY DISCLOSURE
+│
+└── BERUF map
+    collapsed by default; GitHub.com rendering recommended

 ALWAYS VISIBLE
 │
-├── BERUF map
 ├── short map explanation
 ├── compact STACKSET registry
 ├── Contents
 ├── professional / system headings
 └── Completed Projects & Artifacts overview

 COLLAPSED BY DEFAULT
 │